CALIFORNIA RALLY SERIES

 For more information on these rules or for clarifications, please contact:

+Open class cars are divided into three classes.
+Vehicles that are built to be capable of operating in four-wheel drive mode will be placed in 4wd class and cannot compete in CRS-2 or CRS-5.
+Two-wheel drive cars that were not designed to operate in four-wheel drive will be placed in either CRS-2 or CRS-5 and can not compete in Open 4wd.
 The table of adjustment multipliers below will be used to determine a vehicle's adjusted displacement.
-All factors that apply to a given vehicle will be used.
-For example, a front wheel drive car with a 2.0L, 4-valve engine with variable cam timing would have a total multiplier of 1.32 (based on 1.2 * 1.1), producing an adjusted displacement of 2640cc.
-Eligible vehicles with an adjusted displacement less than or equal to 2650 cc will be placed in CRS-2 while those above 2650 cc will be placed in CRS Open.
+All factors that apply to a give vehicle will be used.
+As an example, a 4-valve engine with variable cam timing would have a total multiplier of 1.32 (based on 1.2 * 1.1).
+All 2WD vehicles with forced induction or a rotary engine will be placed CRS-5.
+Eligible vehicles with an adjusted displacement of no greater than 2400cc will be placed in CRS-2 while those above 2400cc will be placed in CRS-5.

 |4 valves per cylinder||1.2|